 Not all homes participate in this program at this time.
 Your Community Office will be able to tell you if your home is in the program.

 No, residents who desire to have a fence must purchase or rent it at their own cost.
 Prior approval from the Community Manager must be obtained before erecting a fence.
 Fences must be removed prior to your move out appointment.

 Fences are prohibited in certain areas of Historic Main Post due to historic housing preservation guidelines.
 Check with the Historic Main Post office for more information about where fences are permitted in that community.

 [+] I have a family member enrolled in the Exceptional Family Member Program (EFMP).
 Will we have priority placement on the housing list?

 EFMP status does not constitute priority placement on Fort Riley housing housing lists.
 However, if you or a family member requires special accommodations or modifications to a home due to a medical condition, please let the Leasing Center know.

 [+] Can I get priority placement on the housing list?

 Your initial position on the housing list is determined by the date you submit your application.
-Priority placement is available for the following situations:

 - Deployment or returning from a non-restricted overseas tour does not give you priority placement or affect your position on the housing list.